rancher/rancher-docs/docs/api/quickstart.md

   apiVersion: management.cattle.io/v3
   kind: Project
   metadata:
-    # name should be unique accross all projects in every cluster
+    # name should be unique across all projects in every cluster
     name: p-abc123
     # generateName can be used instead of `name` to randomly generate a name.
     # generateName: p-